samalvarez98/Formula-1/README.md

 ---
 Project Purpose
 ---
-The following project consisted in analazing historical data of Formula 1 seasons and races in Microsoft SQL Server.
-I am  a fan of Formula 1 and wanted to explore the historical data to see drivers performcances.
-Therefore, I found this database intersting to apply my SQL skills and also discovering one of the sports I enjoy the most.
+During the last five years, Formula 1 has gained notorious popularity worldwide.
+With large databases to analyze, data analysts could spend many hours and days building projects about this entertaining and exciting sport.
+In the following project, a Formula 1 Database was used to do a short analysis and evaluate the performance of F1 drivers and the overall resolution of an entire season in Formula 1.
+I found this database intersting to apply my SQL skills and also discovering one of the sports I enjoy the most.

 Goal
 ---
-To allow viewers to observe different metrics of F1 drivers, races, and seasons in the last twenty years, but specifically in recent years.
+To allow viewers to observe different metrics of F1 drivers, races, and seasons in the last twenty years, but specifically in the last three years.

 Deliverable
 ---